opencollective/api-examples/account/create-apply-invite.md

 }
 ```

-3) Creating a Collective, Applying to a Host and inviting admins
+## 3) Creating a Collective, Applying to Fiscal Host and inviting Admins

 ```graphql
 mutation CreateCollective(